archethic-foundation/archethic-docs/docs/learn/sharding/beacon-chain/explorer.md

 Then we have the capability to notify subscribed clients (aka explorer nodes) the transaction completion.

-But because ARCHEthic is using a rotating sharding implementation, the nodes involved for a given slot will change over the time, therefore behind the scenes the explorer will subscribe for each new slot to have the latest transactions in a soft real time fashion.
+But because Archethic is using a rotating sharding implementation, the nodes involved for a given slot will change over the time, therefore behind the scenes the explorer will subscribe for each new slot to have the latest transactions in a soft real time fashion.

 ```mermaid
 graph TD